Nidhal-labri/AWS_KMS_Encrypt_and_Decrypt/README.md

 <img width="1919" height="429" alt="39" src="https://github.com/user-attachments/assets/764b9549-59ea-43f2-9bb7-65a0c1f0b908" />

-Note: I copied the **Key ID** for later use
+Note: I saved the generated Key ID for later CLI operations.

-### ✅ Step 3 –  Launch an EC2 Instance nd SSH into the EC2 Instance
+### ✅ Step 3 –  Launch an EC2 Instance and SSH into the EC2 Instance

 I launched a t2.micro instance with the name `MyEC2Server` and Amazon Linux as an OS.
 For the key pair, I Created a one named `MyKey` (type: RSA, format: `.pem`).

-After launching, i connect into the ec2 instance via SSH
+After launching, i connected into the ec2 instance via SSH

 ```bash
 ssh -i MyKey.pem ec2-user@<EC2-PUBLIC-IP>